The Demon of Mount Oe

 The Demon of Mount Oe (大江山酒天童子, Ōeyama Shuten Dōji) is a 1960 Japanese horror film directed by Tokuzō Tanaka and produced by Daiei Film.
 The film is about Samurai warriors joining forces to defeat a shape-changing supernatural creature.

 Release

 The Demon of Mount Oe was released in Japan on April 27, 1960.
 The film was released on VHS in Japan by Daiei on December 12, 1997 and was released on DVD by Kadokawa Shoten on January 24, 2014.
+Radiance Films released a 4K restoration on Blu-ray as part of the second volume of their Daiei Gothic collection.